laravel/docs/responses.md

 	return Response::download($pathToFile, $name, $headers);

 > **Note:** Symfony HttpFoundation, which manages file downloads, requires the file being downloaded to have an ASCII file name.

+<a name="response-macros"></a>
+## Response Macros

+If you would like to define a custom response that you can re-use in a variety of your routes and controllers, you may use the `Response::macro` method:

+	Response::macro('caps', function($value)
+	{
+		return Response::make(strtoupper($value));
+	});

+The `macro` function accepts a name as its first argument, and a Closure as its second.
+The macro's Closure will be executed when calling the macro name on the `Response` class:

+	return Response::caps('foo');

+You may define your macros in one of your `app/start` files.
+Alternatively, you may organize your macros into a separate file which is included from one of your `start` files.